StufMuff/SchrodingersObserver/README.md

 saving has the highest priority.
 If there is an error, you will see all 3 LED's on.
 This means evaluation has stopped, but the replay is still recording.
 The file can be re-evaluated from the replay data.
   The "Start" button is how to start an active read.
 This will attempt to connect to the API (if unable, it will say so in the Error tab).
 The Stop button can be used in replay reads and live reads.
-This will stop the current read and readplay saving.
+This will stop the current read and replay saving.
 Also, the evaluation will also save files if the API is disconnected, ie leave the lobby without doing anything.
 Pressing stop can cause a slight pause in functionallity if multi-threading is turned on (more info in settings section).
-At this time, I have decided to not have the GUI autoconnect anytime the API is open.
-You MUST press start to start the evaluation.
-To start a replay read, just select "Load Replay" from the menu.
+You can enable an auto connect feature in the settins.
+This can be seen in the screen because the running LED will be yellow.
+  More information on how to load specific files and what each file is for is in the settings section.
 # Menu
-  The menu selection is very simple.
-You have "Open Settings," "Load Replay," and exit.
+  The menu selection has six options: Save GUI, Save as GUI, load GUI, load replay, open settings, and exit.
+  Save GUI is a quick and easy way to save the GUI file (more about what this is later).
+This is an easy way to save the file and will use the nameing scheme setup in the settins.
+Note: this is what is done automatically if you have save gui setup in the settings.
+  Save as GUI is a way to save the gui and set a new name all in one step.
+Both save functions can be done any time after the evaluation is complete.
+  Load GUI is how you use these GUI files.
+It will bring the GUI up to the same state that it was when it was saved.
+So you can view everything but the logs. (how each person did in each round, stack results, even all the stats and main recorded speed times) Load replay will allow you to select multiple replays to evaluate the rounds.
+Note: if you try to evaulate mutiple replays at once, they should full games, or at the bare minimum end after the round is over.
+If they do not, the script may error becuase it thinks the game jumped to an invalid state.
   Open Settings is where you get access to most of the variables that can be set to adjust the script.
 On the first run, the script will create a gamePlay.json.
 This file will have evertything that can be adjusted.
 You will have the file directories (the locations to where you will save the files) The file names that will auto increment to prevent files from overwriting.
 Note: the "Error_log" can only be changed in the